juliakamkova/CLRM-MRI-segmentation/README.md

 # Liver Metastasis MRI Segmentation

-Code release accompanying the paper *"Impact of Annotation Style and Dataset Size on CNN-based MRI Segmentation of Colorectal Liver Metastasis"*.
+Code release accompanying the paper *"Impact of Annotation Style and Dataset Size on CNN-based MRI Segmentation of Colorectal Liver Metastases"*.

 __1. Create an env__
 Create a Conda env